victorock/coprhd-docker/README.md

 - Create CoprHDDevkit as docker image with all dependencies.

-- Make build of CoprHD-Controller from within a container possible.
+- Make possible the build of CoprHD-Controller services inside a container.

-- Create CoprHD-Controller docker image(s).
+- Create CoprHD-Controller as docker image(s).

-- Make deployment of CoprHD-Controller easy.
+- Make the deployment of CoprHD-Controller easy.

 ## Architecture